schubergphilis/tweakers_iot_workshop/Reporting/3_azure_stream_analytics.md

-Let us fix this, go back to the SQL Server you created earlier (The SQL Server, not the SQL DB ;) ) You shouls be able to find the SQL Server in your resource Group:
+Let us fix this, go back to the SQL Server you created earlier (The SQL Server, not the SQL DB ;) ) You should be able to find the SQL Server in your resource Group:

 ![Stream Analytics](img/asa_sql_server.jpg)